Chat with us, powered by LiveChat What is Mental Relapse? - South Carolina Addiction Treatment

 • Journal your feelings

-• Write down the things that are triggering you so you can plan on how to avoid them
+• Write down the things that trigger you to develop an avoidance plan.

 • Go to a recovery meeting